310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Chiaki %}
 Yeah.
 It looks like some decorations got ruined, so he’s working on fixing them.

-But he told me on the phone that he got it all done, so he’s dashing his way over here.
+But he told me on the phone that he got a chunk of it done, so he’s dashing his way over here.
 {% endbubble %}

 {% bubble Mitsuru %}